Saddlesore Galactica: Reception

 The episode originally aired on the Fox network in the United States on February 6, 2000.
 It was viewed in approximately 9.6 million households that night.
 With a Nielsen rating of 9.5, "Saddlesore Galactica" finished 29th in the ratings for the week of January 31–February 6, 2000.
 It was the second highest-rated broadcast on Fox that week, following an episode of Malcolm in the Middle.
 On October 7, 2008, "Saddlesore Galactica" was released on DVD as part of the box set The Simpsons – The Complete Eleventh Season.
 Staff members Tim Long, Lance Kramer, Mike Scully, Matt Groening, George Meyer, Ian Maxtone-Graham, Matt Selman, and Tom Martin participated in the DVD audio commentary for the episode.
 Deleted scenes from the episode were also included on the box set.

 According to Long, "Saddlesore Galactica" is considered by many critics and fans as one of the worst episodes in the history of the show, particularly for the scenes featuring the jockey elves.
 In 2007, Maclean's writer Marco Ursi named it his least favorite episode of The Simpsons, elaborating: "This is the one where the Simpsons get a horse – again – and the plot devolves into something involving the secret land of the jockeys.
 Making meta-references to the fact you’ve just made your 'worst episode ever' doesn’t make it any funnier."
 Nancy Basile of About.com listed the episode as one of the worst episodes of the season—one of the episodes that made her "cringe because they included blatant gimmicks and outlandish plots".

-Despite its criticisms, "Saddlesore Galactica" received some positive reviews.
+Despite its criticisms, "Saddlesore Galactica" received some positive retrospective reviews.
 While reviewing the eleventh season of The Simpsons, DVD Movie Guide's Colin Jacobson commented on the episode, writing: "I remember that 'Saddlesore' was much despised when it first aired, though I can’t recall if I joined that chorus as well.
 Maybe the many iffy episodes since early 2000 have made it look better, but I think that 'Saddlesore' offers a decent number of laughs.
 It goes off onto some dopey tangents and displays an unnerving tendency toward self-awareness, but it provides reasonable entertainment."
 DVD Talk's Ian Jane described the cameo appearance by Bachman and Turner as "fun".